odriverobotics/ODrive/docs/encoders.md

 * If your motor has problems reaching the index location due to the mechanical load, you can increase `<axis>.motor.config.calibration_current`.

 ### Startup sequence notes
 The following are variables that MUST be set up for your encoder configuration.
 Your values will vary depending on your encoder:

 * `<axis>.encoder.config.cpr = 4000`
 * `<axis>.encoder.config.mode = ENCODER_MODE_INCREMENTAL`

 The following are examples of values that MAY impact the success of calibration.
-Do not use these values unless you understand why they are needed; your values will vary depending on your setup:
+These are not all the varibles you have to set for startup.
+Only change these when you understand why they are needed; your values will vary depending on your setup:
 * `<axis>.motor.config.motor_type = MOTOR_TYPE_HIGH_CURRENT` select if you have a gimbal or high amp motor
 * `<axis>.encoder.config.calib_range = 0.05` helps to relax the accuracy of encoder counts during calibration
 * `<axis>.motor.config.calibration_current = 10.0` _sometimes_ needed if this is a large motor
 * `<axis>.motor.config.resistance_calib_max_voltage = 12.0` _sometimes_ needed depending on motor
-* `<axis>.controller.config.vel_limit = 50000`
+* `<axis>.controller.config.vel_limit = 50000` low values result in the spinning motor stopping abruptly during calibration

 Lots of other values can get you.
 It's a process.
 Thankfully there is a lot of good people that will help you debug calibration problems.